Get insider access

 Sony WH-CH720N Wireless

 The Sony WH-CH720N Wireless and JBL Live 660NC Wireless rely on different strengths.
 Both sets of over-ears have similar noise isolation performance.
 The Sony headphones have a longer continuous battery life, and their app includes virtual surround sound.
-While both headphones include apps with EQ, the JBL sound much more neutral by default.
+While both headphones include apps with EQ, the JBL sound much less excited by default.
 If you play mobile games or often watch videos, the JBL headphones have a much lower latency between the two when using the different modes in the app.

 JBL Live 770NC Wireless